Chronic Pericarditis

 Usually, the cause of chronic constrictive pericarditis is also unknown.
 The most common known causes are viral infections, radiation therapy for breast cancer or lymphoma in the chest, and heart surgery.
 Chronic constrictive pericarditis may also result from any condition that causes acute pericarditis, such as rheumatoid arthritis, systemic lupus erythematosus (lupus), a previous injury, or a bacterial infection.

-Previously, tuberculosis was the most common cause of chronic pericarditis in the United States, but today tuberculosis accounts for only 2% of cases.
+Tuberculosis accounts for 2% of cases.
 In Africa and India, tuberculosis is the most common cause of all forms of pericarditis.

 Symptoms of Chronic Pericarditis